There are lots of ways to use an RSS feed.

 Let’s outline the use case and go through how to set this up in Zapier.

-- When a new post is published on Process Street’s blog, RSS by Zapier will identify the new item in the blog’s RSS feed and will create a Content Promotion Checklist
+- When a new post is published on Process Street’s blog, RSS by Zapier will identify the new item in the blog’s RSS feed and will create a Content Promotion workflow run

-- The checklist can be automatically assigned to the relevant team member managing content promotion, notifying them via email, so the promotion process can get underway as soon as possible
+- The workflow run can be automatically assigned to the relevant team member managing content promotion, notifying them via email, so the promotion process can get underway as soon as possible

 - A new blog post is published on a website

-- RSS by Zapier recognizes the new item from the feed URL and triggers the creation of a content promotion checklist
+- RSS by Zapier recognizes the new item from the feed URL and triggers the creation of a content promotion workflow run

-- The checklist is named after the blog post and assigned to a marketing team member responsible for managing the article’s promotion
+- The workflow run is named after the blog post and assigned to a marketing team member responsible for managing the article’s promotion

-How to run a Process Street checklist from an RSS feed
+How to run a Process Street workflow from an RSS feed

 1. Obtain your blog’s RSS feed URL by adding “/feed” to the end of the webpage URL.